 - Pinches of nutmeg, cinnamon, cayenne, salt and pepper

-1 Set a large saucepan over medium-high heat and heat the butter for 1-2 minutes.
-Do not let it turn brown.
-Add the onion, celery and carrot and sauté for 5 minutes, taking care to turn the heat down if the vegetables begin to brown.
+1 Sauté onion, carrot, celery in butter: Heat a large thick-bottomed pot on medium-high heat.
+Melt the butter in the pot and let it foam up and recede.
+Add the onion, carrot, and celery and sauté for 5 minutes.
+Lower the heat if the vegetables begin to brown.

-2 Add squash, apple, broth and water.
+2 Cook the soup: Add the butternut squash, apple, broth, and water.
 Bring to boil.
-Cover, turn the heat down to a simmer and cook for 30 minutes or until squash and carrots soften.
-Puree, and return to a clean pot.
+Reduce to a simmer, cover, and simmer for 30 minutes or so, until the squash and carrots have softened.